 Consult an Attorney

-If you’re afraid that you won’t be able to afford an attorney’s fee, don’t panic!
-Your state’s Bar Association can hook you up with an attorney who can take a quick look at your case and give you some advice for a minimal fee.
+If you’re afraid you won’t be able to afford an attorney’s fee, don’t panic!
+Many law firms offer a free consultation.
+If you don’t know how to get started, your state’s Bar Association can hook you up with an attorney who can take a quick look at your case and give you some advice for a minimal fee.
 You can also check out Legal Aid and any county-run legal clinics in your area.
 Make sure to ask about your state’s statute of limitations.

 Get a Copy of Your Credit Report